 The Financial Ombudsman Service (FOS) assists to resolve disputes between consumers and member financial services providers.
 Any financial service provider conducting business in Australia can be a member of FOS.
 The dispute resolution process covers financial services disputes involving those relating to banking, credit loans, general insurance, life insurance, financial planning investments, stockbroking, managed fund and pooled superannuation funds.

 FOS is a free national service available to all consumers.
+From 1 July 2018, FOS’s functions will be rolled into the Australian Financial Complaints Authority.

 In respect of insurance disputes, FOS can only consider a dispute that arises from or relates to an entitlement or benefit under a general insurance policy by a person who is specified or referred to in the policy (whether by name or otherwise) as a person to whom the policy extends.